-Once a business is established in the UK, it can apply to the Home Office for a sponsor licence to sponsor non-EEA national employees in the UK.
+If a business is already established in the UK, it can apply to the Home Office for a sponsor licence to sponsor individuals who need immigration permission to work in the UK.
 A sponsor licence enables the employer, the UK business, to assign certificates of sponsorship to prospective UK employees.
 The prospective UK employees need the certificates of sponsorship to support their visa applications.